vnegi10/Health_dashboard/README.md

 - `uv` for Python package management
 - DuckDB for raw ingestion and ETL
-- Streamlit for the frontend dashboard
+- Streamlit for the frontend

 ## Setup